MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ### Metaprompt

 The metaprompt is a prompt that is used to define the model’s profile, capabilities, and limitations for the implementation of your scenario.
 It's used to improve the performance of language models and to provide a better user experience.
 The metaprompt defines the output format of the model and provides examples to demonstrate the intended behavior of the model.
-The metaprompt also provides additional behavioral guardrails.
+The metaprompt also provides additional behavioral guardrails to ensure that the model doesn't generate undesirable content.